 On July 1, 2014, Dr. Lori E. Varlotta became the 22nd president of Hiram College.
 She is the institution’s first female president.

 Dr. Varlotta and the leadership team she has assembled have made visible strides both on and beyond the Hiram campus.
-Under her leadership, the College has celebrated many “firsts” and charted record-breaking years in key areas.
-On June 30, 2016, Hiram recorded the largest fundraising year in its 166-year history, receiving $9.3 million in (cash) gifts.
-Similarly, her laser focus in monitoring revenues and expenses in fiscal years 2015-2016 led the College to its strongest financial position in recent history.
+Under her leadership, the College has celebrated many firsts and broken records in key areas.
+On June 30, 2016, for example, Hiram recorded the largest fundraising year in its 167-year history, receiving $9.3 million in (cash) gifts.
+Several months later, in February 2017, Hiram received its largest single cash gift of $2.1 million.
+Her laser focus in monitoring revenues and expenses in fiscal years 2015 and 2016 also led the College to its strongest financial position in recent history.

-Perhaps Dr. Varlotta’s broadest impact on the campus has come from the establishment of shared governance mechanisms.
+Perhaps Dr. Varlotta’s broadest campus impact can be seen in the shared governance structures she revitalized shortly after she arrived.
 For the first time in the College’s history, the faculty, staff, and students have respective structures in place that allow them to participate in relevant decision-making processes.
 These shared governance entities have played a role in identifying and promoting the academic differentiators that will set Hiram apart in the recruitment and retention of students.

-Before coming to Hiram College, Dr. Varlotta spent 11 years at California State University, Sacramento, most recently serving as senior vice president for planning, enrollment management, and student affairs.
-There, she led 31 departments in the areas of enrollment, student life, retention, educational equity, and NCAA Division I athletics.
+Before coming to Hiram College, Dr. Varlotta spent 11 years at California State University, Sacramento.
+At the time of her departure, she served as senior vice president for planning, enrollment management, and student affairs, where she led 31 departments in the areas of enrollment, student life, retention, educational equity, and NCAA Division I athletics.